fhsinchy/rmbyext/README.md

 python rmbyext pdf
 ```

 The script will look for all **PDF** files recursively and delete all of them.
-As stated above you can also pass multiple extensions seperated by space
+As stated above you can also pass multiple extensions separated by space

 ```python
 python rmbyext pdf txt